mworles/data_projects/README.md

 ## About this Portfolio
 This repository is central listing of code, workbooks, and reports from various data science projects.
 The portfolio contains four sections:

-[Workbooks] - Jupyter notebooks with write-up and code from brief projects.
+**Workbooks** - Jupyter notebooks with explanation and code from brief projects.
 Links organized by topic or function.
-[Major Project Repositories] - Repositories containing code and other materials for larger end-to-end projects.
+**Major Project Repositories** - Repositories containing code and other materials for larger end-to-end projects.
-[Full-Length Reports] - Final written reports from end-to-end projects with summary of strategy and results.
+**Full-Length Reports** - Final written reports from end-to-end projects with summary of strategy and results.
-[Blog Posts and Slides] - Quick reads from data science projects including blog posts and slide decks.
+**Blog Posts and Slides** - Quick reads from data science projects including blog posts and slide decks.

 ## Workbooks
 #### Supervised Learning